 In all these circumstances, scientific intervention is important in determining which path to embark upon.
-Scientific innovation into the treatment of certain diseases could lead to cheaper treatments, thereby calling for curative treatment rather than preventive treatment.
-For example, in Ghana malaria is widespread in the country, however the cost of treating malaria is cheap, hence the government is focusing more on the treatment of malaria in urban areas (as they can afford to by the drugs) and focusing on both curative and preventative health care in the rural areas by distributing treated bed nets for free.
+Scientific innovation in the treatment of certain diseases could lead to cheaper treatments, thereby calling for curative treatment rather than preventive treatment.
+For example, in Ghana malaria is widespread the country, however, the cost of treating malaria is cheap, hence the government is focusing more on the treatment of malaria in urban areas (as they can afford to buy the drugs) and focusing on both curative and preventative health care in the rural areas by distributing treated bed nets for free.
 Recently, with scientific innovation, the World Health Organization has financed the development of a vaccine for malaria and it is piloted in Ghana, Malawi and a third African country.
 This is more of a preventive measure by the WHO, which, in the long run, will save many lives in Africa.

 Question: Referring to one or more diseases, discuss the factors that determine the relative importance of policies of disease prevention as opposed to policies of treatment.
 [10 marks]

 Numerous factors are relevant to this response, depending on the particular disease or disease chosen.
 They include

 - relative costs of treatment per patient compared with prevention;- if the cost per patient in treating the disease is more expensive, one would opt for prevention and vice versa.